Client Manual: Tips To Hire A Lawyer And Not Regret It

 Getting To Know The Lawyer:

-Probably, the client will keep in contact with the lawyer such as such as Law Offices of Alan J. Tauber, P.C. for example for many years since the slow pace of the Judiciary is an insurmountable factor.
+Probably, the client will keep in contact with the lawyer such as such as Stone & Associates, a Professional Corporation for example for many years since the slow pace of the Judiciary is an insurmountable factor.
 Empathy is essential.
 A harsh or rude lawyer is not a good lawyer.
 The code of ethics provides that the lawyer must treat everyone with respect; acting differently is incompatible with advocacy.
 This is not what happens in practice.
 The client must therefore choose the lawyer he is comfortable with.
 And he should feel comfortable to who he gives due attention: answering questions, returning emails and phone calls, and constantly presenting news on the progress of each case under his responsibility, even if it’s to say that nothing happened.
 A good lawyer is sensitive to the client’s anguish and considers the emotional factor of a claim.
 Some prefer cold lawyers, understanding that distancing brings better quality to the lawyer’s work.
 I don’t think so, but it’s all a matter of opinion!

 The Fee Agreement Must ALWAYS Be Written: